drfurtado/ctbf/content/instructors/instructors.md

 Steps

-1. Student completes and signs form.
+1. The student completes and signs the form.
-2. The form is sent to professor **Shabnam Islam** (Program Supervisor);
+2. The form is sent to Professor **Shabnam Islam** (Program Supervisor).
-3. Program Supervisor checks information and sends it to faculty lead;
+3. The Supervisor checks the information and sends it to the faculty lead.
-4. Faculty Lead receives the form, signs it, and sends the form along with the permission number to student to enroll;
+4. The Faculty Lead receives the form, signs it, and sends it along with the permission number to the student to enroll.
-    1.  **The permission can be found in page 2 of the signed form**
+    1.  **The permission can be found on page 2 of the signed form**
-5. Student enrolls in KIN 494 and uploads the signed form to the Canvas KIN 494 course page by the deadline.
+5. The student enrolls in KIN 494 and uploads the signed form to the Canvas KIN 494 course page by the deadline.
+    1.  **Once you enroll using the permission number, a new course will appear on your Canvas course list.
+Open the KIN 494 section in which you are enrolled and submit the forms following the instructions provided in the Canvas course.**

 > [Click here to open the form](https://na1.documents.adobe.com/public/esignWidget?wid=CBFCIBAA3AAABLblqZhBr9_YVKAoz5ZvGWSvOD725C4dj2EVwR41AkP7GkqOzfXbUqm8bsimYt59h9La2IcU*)